SEO Keyword Research Best Practice Tips

 Step 1 – Review Every Page

-It doesn’t matter if your site has 10 pages or 100 pages, they all need to be optimized for the best results.
-Read the content on every page of the site and make a list of possible keywords that you think a searcher might use to land on that page.
-This is a starting point so the list should include both broad and niche keywords.
+After you read every page, go back through and read it again.
+This time, make a list of possible keywords that you think a searcher might use to land on that page.
+This is your starting point for finding great keywords, so the list should include both broad and niche keywords.

 Step 2 – Use a Keyword Tool

 We find that when we put together our keyword list for our full service SEO clients, it’s best to get the information straight from the source.
 The Google Keyword Planner is free to use and contains all the information we need to find a great list.
 If you’re partial to some of the paid keyword research tools, feel free to use those.
 However, you should always cross-reference those results with Google’s so that you can come up with the most effective list possible.